eminmdzd/cs5356-final/README.md

 2. **PDF Upload Flow**
    - User uploads a PDF file from the upload page
    - PDF is validated for size and format
-   - Text is extracted from the PDF
+   - In development: PDF is stored in local filesystem
+   - In production: PDF is stored in Vercel Blob Storage
    - PDF metadata is stored in the database

 3. **Audiobook Generation Flow**
    - User initiates audiobook generation from the dashboard
    - A job is added to the Bull queue for processing
-   - Worker processes the job asynchronously:
+   - Worker processes the job:
      - Extracts text from PDF
      - Sends text to Google Cloud TTS API
-     - Stores the resulting audio file
+     - In development: Stores audio file locally
+     - In production: Stores audio in Vercel Blob Storage
      - Updates the database with the audio file location
-   - Real-time progress is shown to the user via server-sent events
+   - Real-time progress is shown to the user via Redis

 4. **Audiobook Management Flow**
    - Users can view all their audiobooks on the dashboard